 Premiums for internationally minted coins also vary between new and secondary markets.

-1 oz Gold Maple Leaf2.3% to 5.4%1.84% to 4%
+1 oz Gold Maple Leaf | 2.3% to 5.4% | 1.84% to 4% |

-1 oz Gold Britannia2.55% to 4.33%1.4% to 5%
+1 oz Gold Britannia | 2.55% to 4.33% | 1.4% to 5% |

-1 oz Gold Philharmonic3.2% to 5.95%1.4% to 4.5%
+1 oz Gold Philharmonic | 3.2% to 5.95% | 1.4% to 4.5% |

-Advantages and Drawbacks of Newly Minted Coins
+Advantages of Newly Minted Gold Coins

 Newly minted coins stand out for their pristine, brilliant, uncirculated condition, making them highly appealing to investors and collectors.
 When bought from trusted and reputable dealers, these coins come with a guarantee of authenticity, eliminating concerns about counterfeit risks.
 Widely recognized coins like the 2025 American Gold Eagle or Canadian Gold Maple Leaf are always in high demand, ensuring ease of sale.